Logo Voyage

 By train

-[edit]2 Paisley Gilmour Street has very frequent trains from Glasgow Central, taking 10 min.
-The first is at 6AM and the last shortly after midnight.
-They continue to Paisley St James (for football ground), Greenock and Gourock (for ferries to Dunoon), to Inverkip and Wemyss Bay (for ferries to Bute), to Irvine, Troon, Prestwick town and airport and Ayr, and to Ardrossan (for ferries to Arran).
-Gilmour Street station is central in town.
+2 Paisley Gilmour Street has trains from Glasgow Central every 10 minutes, taking 10 min.
+The first is at 6AM and the last around midnight.
+They continue to Paisley St James (for football ground), Greenock and Gourock (for ferries to Dunoon), or to Inverkip and Wemyss Bay (for ferries to Bute), or to Irvine, Troon, Prestwick town and airport and Ayr, or to Ardrossan (for ferries to Arran).
+The station is central in town.
 It has a staffed ticket office and machines, a WH Smith and vending machines, toilets and waiting rooms.
 There is step-free access to all platforms.

 3 Paisley Canal station is half a mile south of the centre.
-This is the terminus of a separate line from Glasgow Central, running every half hour and taking 20 min via half a dozen suburban halts in southwest Glasgow (but not Gilmour St).
+This is the terminus of a separate line from Glasgow Central, running every half hour and taking 20 min via half a dozen suburban halts in southwest Glasgow, but not Gilmour Street.
 Is this Britain's most evocatively-named railway station, snatching the title from Bristol Temple Meads?
 It has ticket machines and step-free access to the sole platform.

 The M8 motorway passes Paisley on the north side near the airport.
 Exits 27, 28 and 29 of the M8 motorway take you to the north-east, north (airport) and north-west of the town.
 The M77 passes a few miles to the south east of Paisley.
 This route connects to Kilmarnock and other locations in South Ayrshire.
 The A737 connects Paisley to Northern Ayrshire.